NatLibFi/Finto-suggestions/README.md

 4. Start the freshly installed Docker
 5. Run `docker-compose up` in project's **root** folder.
 This command builds the required containers (api, web and nginx) and starts them.
 Hitting `CTRL+C` should exit the output feed from docker.
 However the containers should still be running.
 You can check the container status with a command `docker ps`.
 6. Initialize the database.
 In api directory (while the containers are running), run `pipenv run upgrade-db`
+7. In web/.env.local set VUE_APP_GITHUB_CLIENT_ID if you wanna use github login/registeration, developer team will provide this for you.

 When the application is running, you should find the application running on localhost:8080.
 The web frontend (Vue.js app) can be found on root url (localhost:8080/) and API on localhost:8080/api.
 Swagger ui can be found on localhost:8080/api/ui/#/.